dailyappsupport-source/myone-legal/privacy-policy.md

 If you create or join a **shared wallet**, the shared transactions and member list live under `sharedWallets/{walletId}`.
 Each member can read and contribute to that wallet.
 Invite codes are created and accepted through Firebase Cloud Functions; clients cannot write directly to invite documents.

+If you create or join **Family Space**, Family Space metadata lives under `familySpaces/{spaceId}` and references existing shared wallets instead of moving their records.
+Family Space members can see the Family Space member list, linked shared wallets, shared wallet records they are members of, family activity, and shared planning records.
+Family Space does not expose your personal accounts, personal transactions, personal budgets, personal goals, personal reports, personal AI prompts, or Google Drive backups to other members.

 ### 4.3 Google Drive backup (optional)

 If you connect Google Drive from Settings, MYONE asks for the **`drive.file`** scope.
 This scope only lets MYONE see and manage files that MYONE itself creates in Drive.
 We **cannot** see your other Drive files, photos, documents, or folders.
 We can: